 The 6-foot, 222-pounder rumbled over midfield and seemed destined for the end zone before Northwestern senior cornerback Jordan Mabin ran him down and tackled him at the 4-yard line.
-First-and-goal to go for the Eagles, just seconds into the season's first quarter.
+First and goal to go for the Eagles, just seconds into the season's first quarter.
 The Chestnut Hill crew seemingly couldn't have asked for a better start.

 Unfortunately for the Eagles, a problem that plagued them throughout the 2010 season reared its ugly head again.

 "The problems are always there," BC coach Frank Spaziani said Sunday in his weekly conference call with reporters.
-"They don't disappear; they just become minimized when you win and magnified when you lose."
+"They don't disappear, they just become minimized when you win and magnified when you lose."

 In simpler terms, the Eagles had 41 forays into the red zone.
 They scored 33 times, punching it into the end zone 13 times and settling for field goals 20 times.

 "That's an area where we just have to be better," Spaziani said.
-"There's not a margin for error there, and when we get down there, we've got to get touchdowns."
+"There's not a margin for error there and when we get down there we've got to get touchdowns."

-The Eagles went 3-for-4 in red zone scoring opportunities Saturday, with a field goal on that oh-so-close opening possession, two touchdowns and a missed field goal.
+The Eagles went 3-for-4 in red zone scoring opportunities on Saturday, with a field goal on that oh-so-close opening possession, two touchdowns and a missed field goal.
 (The Eagles would have had a fifth chance, with the ball on the Northwestern 19-yard line with 18 seconds left in the game, but a false start called on left guard Mark Spinney moved the ball back to the 24.)
-However, in a 24-17 loss, the failure to score a touchdown on the opening drive proved costly.
+But in a 24-17 loss, the failure to score a touchdown on the opening drive proved costly.

 "We need better execution," Spaziani said of the team's play in the red zone.
 "We had a couple penalties.
 We had some mental errors.
 Not the quarterback only -- we had a couple routes run wrong, had someone miss a block that we practiced.

-"It's one thing getting physically beat; it's another making a mental error and getting beat.
+"It's one thing getting physically beat, it's another making a mental error and getting beat.
 On the first series, we had three mental errors."

 The Eagles have to clean up those mistakes if they hope to right the ship quickly, especially after losing their leading receiver to an ACL tear for the second straight season.
 Ifeanyi Momah tore the ligament in his left knee when his cleat got caught in the turf while covering a kickoff late in the game.

 "I'm very disappointed for Ifeanyi," Spaziani said Tuesday.
 "He worked so hard to get himself to this point and was making tremendous strides.
-The future looked bright, and all of a sudden, it came clamping down on him.
+The future looked bright and all of a sudden it came clamping down on him.